Virtually all creators, be they writers, painters, web designers or practitioners of other artistic trades, eventually run into creative blocks.

 A tired mind is an inefficient mind.
 Don’t force your overworked brain to come up with good ideas.
 Instead, walk away, take a breather and then return with fresh vision.
 Do something you find relaxing or enjoyable in the interim.
-You can even try getting our of your office or studio altogether, since a change of scenery can often shake you up enough to get going.
 You’ll find that once you give it a rest, your creativity will be bursting with new ideas (and make sure you capture them as they come, as I suggested earlier).

 Borrow Someone Else’s Idea

 I’m not suggesting you steal outright here.
 Don’t do that!
 But if you’re blocked, go look at the work of people you admire and harvest inspiration from what you love best.
 You’ll often find avenues forward that you hadn’t considered and new techniques that open doors to whole new ways of working.

 One of the great things about music is that you can enjoy it while you work on other things.
 If your creativity is dry, putting on music that excites or inspires you can stimulate your brain and get the artistic juices flowing again.

 Talk to Other People